rixiobarrios/outcomes/roadmap/postcourseprogramming.md

 We expect your Resume, Cover Letter, LinkedIn, GA Profile, and Portfolio to be final at this point.
 By this we mean you would be ok if an employer saw any of these materials.
 Remember that these materials are required to receive ongoing support from Outcomes.

 ## Outcomes Bootcamp
-There will be a mandatory Outcomes Bootcamp post course on **Monday, 12/2 from 1 - 3 EST** for anyone that will be participating in the Outcomes program.
+There will be a mandatory Outcomes Bootcamp post course for anyone that will be participating in the Outcomes program.
 We'll discuss how to tackle life after GA (goal setting, time management, job search review, etc.).

 ## Monday Check Ins
 Each Monday, you'll receive an email with the subject line: #MotivationMonday - DATE.
 This email will contain helpful articles, recent job posting, words of wisdom and a reminder link to complete the Monday check in survey.
 Every job seeker is expected to complete the check in survey each week.